DanielPalaio/CartPole-v0_DeepRL/README.md

 > pip install -r requirements.txt

 # :warning: **WARNING** :warning:
-The training generates a [.txt file](DQN/saved_networks.txt) that tracks the saves of the network models, in tf anf h5, that achieve the solved requirement of the environment.
-Besides that, an overview image (graph) of the training procedure is generated.
-Keep in mind that if you perform the training and don't change the directory and file names of prior trainings, they will get overwritten.
+The training generates a [.txt file](DQN/saved_networks.txt) that tracks the saves of the network models, in 'tf' anf .h5, that achieve the solved requirements of the environment.
+Additionally, an overview image (graph) of the training procedure is generated.
+Keep in mind that to perform the training process, the .txt, .png, and directory names must be change.
+Otherwise, information of previous trainings  will get overwritten, and lost.

 Regarding testing, if you choose to load the .h5 model, a 5 episode training is done to initialize/build the keras.model network.
 Thus, the warnings above mentioned are also appliable to this situation.
-Loading the saved model in tf is the recomended option.
+Loading the saved model in 'tf' is the recommended option.
 After finishing the testing, an overview image (graph) of the training procedure is also generated.

 # OpenAI CartPole-v0
 **Actions:**<br />